 To get an efficient flow of water to your troughs, you will need to do some careful calculations to get it to work properly.
 If you don’t, air can jam the pipe or you can have a loss of energy that means there isn’t enough pressure to get the water out of the pipe at the other end ie, into your trough.

 When you start adding in different-sized pipes to influence water velocity, you start to get friction problems.
 This can have a big effect on the water pressure if you have miscalculated.

 “For a given pipe size, the greater the flow, the greater the velocity of the water then the greater the energy loss by friction.
 Friction losses are not linear – doubling the flow may increase the friction loss by up to four times.
 This energy loss cannot be recovered.”

 Understanding Gravity-flow Factsheet, Ministry of Agriculture & Lands, British Columbia

 Again, choosing the right pipe size at differing points in your gravity-fed system will influence the velocity of the water and the amount of friction, which in turn, if done correctly, will improve the final pressure.

 At this point, you may need to consider getting professional help as it can get quite complicated from a mathematical perspective.
 If you’re really keen, you can find websites that will help you work it out.
-One we found useful was from the Ministry of Agriculture and Lands for British Columbia.
-Go to www.agf.gov.bc.ca and search for the words “gravity-flow” to find a couple of good fact sheets on the topic that help you work it all out.
+One we found useful was this handbook from the Ministry of Agriculture and Lands for British Columbia.
+If you go to www.agf.gov.bc.ca and search for the words ‘gravity-flow’ you will find more guides on the topic.

 • If you do have a gravity-fed watering system in place, you may need to clean out the pipes every so often to remove build-ups of sediment like iron.
 Using compressed air to blow out the pipes is a good way of doing it, although you must be careful you don’t blow fittings apart by using too high a PSI.